autoplot/documentation/javadoc/org/autoplot/fits/FitsDataSource.md

+# org.autoplot.fits.FitsDataSource

-# org.autoplot.fits.FitsDataSourceSupport for reading FITS files using eso.org's JFITS library.
+Support for reading FITS files using eso.org's JFITS library.

 ***
 <a name="getDataSet"></a>
 # getDataSet